How to discern truth from noise - People Development Magazine

 The universal symbol of justice is the blindfolded Lady Justice with a sword in one hand and scales in the other.
-In Greek mythology, where the personification originated from, impartial justice was seen as a virtue that all emperors should aspire to.
-The blindfold worn by Lady Justice symbolizes the idea that justice should be applied without regard to wealth, power or status.
+In Greek mythology, where the concept originated, impartial justice was seen as a virtue that all emperors should aspire to.
+The blindfold worn by Lady Justice symbolises the idea that justice should be applied without regard to wealth, power or status.
 Discerning truth from noise, however, has become a lost art that needs to be rediscovered.
-This post aims to guide you on how to discern truth from noise in a world filled with conflicting messages.
+This post aims to guide you in discerning truth from noise in a world filled with conflicting messages.

 Knowing what’s true in a world filled with conflicting messages and noise is hard.
 It seems close to impossible.
 Discernment has become a forgotten skill.
-As a society, we find our truth by listening to other’s opinions rather than filtering through the noise to find what is true for us.
+As a society, we find our truth by listening to others’ opinions rather than filtering through the noise to find what is true for us.
 Discerning our truth is the difference between being empowered and giving away your power.
-It requires quiet to listen to the wisdom of your body, trusting your heart over your mind.
-It’s not an easy lesson to learn though, as I discovered at a previous home of mine.
+It requires quiet to listen to the wisdom of your body and trust your heart over your mind.
+It’s not an easy lesson to learn, though, as I discovered at my previous home.

-Looking for a house I had a clear picture of what I wanted.
-I wanted a place I would fall in love with.
+Looking for a house, I had a clear picture of what I wanted.
+I wanted a place where I would fall in love.
 Something small, yet spacious.
 Something social, yet private.
 I wanted something close to work and ideally with a swimming pool.
-I daydreamed about the old television series Melrose Place where all the residents were also friends.
+I daydreamed about the old television series, Melrose Place, where all the residents were also friends.
 Soon, the agent phoned and made an appointment to show me a place.
-But as we arrived for the viewing my stomach made a knot and there was a hollow feeling inside.
+However, as we arrived for the viewing, my stomach knotted, and a hollow feeling took hold inside.
 I felt uncomfortable.
 A very different feeling to my previous house when I walked in I felt confident, warm and welcome.
 This house felt much like a hologram in The Matrix.
 Beautiful on the outside, but hiding what’s the desolate truth underneath.

 The agent sensed my hesitance and started selling all the features as he showed me around.
-It ticked every box on my wishlist, yet, the unease didn’t go away.
-I left filled with doubt and decided to ask a few friends for their opinions.
+It ticked every box on my wishlist, yet the unease persisted.
+I left feeling uncertain and decided to ask a few friends for their opinions.
 They all loved it and said I would be silly not to take it.

 But still, the unease remained in my stomach.

-Not having a reason to say no and with all external validation from close friends, I arranged for a second viewing.
-Still filled with doubt, I looked for any reason not to buy it but couldn’t find anything.
+With no reason to say no and with all external validation from close friends, I arranged for a second viewing.
+Still filled with doubt, I looked for any reason not to buy it, but couldn’t find anything.
 So I decided to buy it, overriding my gut’s message.

-At first, everything was great and I felt my dreams finally came true.
+At first, everything was great, and I felt my dreams had finally come true.
 I made friends with the neighbours and we had swimming pool parties and spent weekends away diving together.
 But soon, as with the initial contract signing, our monthly levies increased every few months.
-Each time there was a viable reason.
-Yet, as the years passed it became evident that the money spent on the complex was limited to a bare minimum and they were just asking for more.
+Each time, there was a viable reason.
+Yet, as the years passed, it became evident that the money spent on the complex was limited to a bare minimum, and they were asking for more.
 People started to object to the ever-rising costs.

 But then, the burglaries started.
-Each time followed by a request for more money to upgrade the security.
-Like clockwise, every other month the security gates would be broken or the security system would need an upgrade after yet another burglary.
+Each time, followed by a request for more money to upgrade the security.
+Like the clock, every other month, the security gates would be broken or the security system would need an upgrade after yet another burglary.
 The cost was clearly and undeniably justified.

-Finally, however, I had enough and asked to look at the finances myself.
-It was a mess with double entries and missing slips.
-But once I created more order from the chaos a clear pattern emerged.
+Finally, however, I had had enough and asked to review the finances myself.
+It was a mess, with double entries and missing slips.
+But once I created more order from the chaos, a clear pattern emerged.
 The majority of the expenses were going towards security, with the chairman of the body corporate as the owner of the security company.
-I told him about my concerns and within a few days there was another burglary.
+I informed him about my concerns, and within a few days, there was another burglary.

 I asked to look at the video footage and saw the gardener carrying out the bins moments after the burglary.
 My intuition told me that this was how the burglaries were taking place and why the thieves could never be caught.
 My suspicions were confirmed after I spoke to more people and involved a lawyer.
-After a few intense months, the truth finally surfaced and the chairman was removed from his duties.
-A new committee was selected and with no surprise, the burglaries and rising costs stopped.
+After a few intense months, the truth finally came to light, and the chairman was removed from his duties.
+A new committee was established, and, as expected, the burglaries and rising costs ceased.

 1. You don’t need a logical reason to say no

 Discernment is a feeling.
-If it’s true or right for you it feels sure, stable, and calm.
+If it’s true or correct for you, it feels sure, stable, and calm.
 It feels like standing on solid ground.
-If it’s not true or right for you it rather feels like butterflies in your stomach or that nervous feeling before you go on a roller coaster.
+If it’s not true or correct for you, it instead feels like butterflies in your stomach or that nervous feeling before you go on a roller coaster.
 It feels like standing on a windy bridge with no support to keep you safe.

 Your body knows better.
 Trust how you feel.